wd-bootcamp/web-exercises/sessions/html-forms/form-validation_solution/README.md

 Switch to the `index.html` file and implement form validation based on these requirements!

+## Notes

+- You only have to touch the `index.html` file.
-> 💡 Note: By default, the browser reloads a page when a form is submitted.
+- By default, the browser reloads a page when a form is submitted.
 In this challenge, this behavior is disabled using JavaScript (see `js/index.js`).
 We’ll cover this functionality in more detail during the session on JS Forms.

 ## Development